pythonarcade/arcade/doc/tutorials/pymunk_platformer/index.rst

 ~~~~~~~~~~~~~~~~~

 To handle collisions, we can add custom collision handler call-backs.
 If you'll
-remember when we added items to the physics engine, we gave each item a collsion
+remember when we added items to the physics engine, we gave each item a collision
 type, such as "wall" or "bullet" or "item".
 We can write a function and register
 it to handle all bullet/wall collisions.